I’ve never been in an accident before. I was hesitant about making a claim. Jefferies Solicitors sorted it all out and explained everything.

 As with many aspects of personal injury law, there are exceptions to rules, but in the main, periodical payments are made in respect of higher value claims.

-Serious injury cases such as brain injury, a clinical negligence claim or injuries following a serious road accident will often result in a high-value claim.
+Serious injury cases such as brain injury, a clinical negligence claim or injuries following a serious road accident will often result in high-value claims.
 The claim is high because the person who is injured requires the finance to cover care costs for the rest of their life, a loss of earnings for the rest of their life and other expenses which may also have been paid.

 Periodical payments can be made in cases where there is a future loss of income.
 It doesn’t matter what the size of the claim is in order to qualify.
 However, lower-value claims are often not able to finance the setting up costs of periodical payments, so invariably, these kinds of claims will be settled with a lump sum payment.

 Historically, lump sum payments have been the most common method of payment for personal injury claims.
-The law has now changed meaning that claimants can receive a lump sum, periodical payments or a combination of the two.
+The law has now changed so that claimants can receive a lump sum, periodical payments or a combination of the two.

 Lump sum payments are received by injured parties and/or their families following many different kinds of accident.
 However, these kinds of payments are not always appropriate.